Cherreads

 Will looked at him.
 "That's what the quotas are."

 "The adult bracket was a grinder."
 Elias's jaw tightened.
 "My squad went in with full tactical gear.
 Six men.
 Most came back blank.
-The System did something to the ones who survived — hollowed them out.
+The System hollowed out the survivors.
 Usable as muscle but not much else."
 He looked at his hands.
 "The fifteen-to-twenty bracket is different.
 You're young enough that the System shapes around you instead of breaking you.
 You come out with real skills.
 Real class potential."

 "So you're scooping up the Tutorial survivors."